Web Analytics

 }

-The format of the instruction is similar to st, only the OpCode changes:
+The encoding for sti (Store Indirect) is very similar to st, with only the OpCode changing to 0xB:

 static inline void sti(uint16_t i) {